 How do I become a Student Ambassador?

 Any student can apply to be a Student Ambassador.
-You can apply via My Day or by downloading the application form below, filling it out and returning it to the Student Experience Team.
+You can apply at enrolment/induction or by downloading the application form below, filling it out and returning it to the Student Experience Team.
 You can also speak to the Student Experience Team who will support you with your application process.

 The Campus Council works with The Students' Union to improve the experience of every student at The Manchester College.

-Each college campus will have a Campus Council to deal with issues that affect all students on your site and plan activities for students to take part in.
+Each college campus will have a Campus Council to deal with feedback from student surveys that affect all students on your site and plan activities for students to take part in.
 The Council will be made up of Campus Council Officers and will meet at regular intervals in the year.
-Each Council will elect a Campus President to represent the views of students across the college.
+Each Council will elect a Campus Leader to represent the views of students across the college.
 All students are eligible to apply for Students’ Union Officer roles too, elections take place every year.

 How do I become a Campus Council Officer?

-All students will be able to vote in the Campus Council elections.
+All students will be able to apply for Campus Council Elections.
+All students will be able to vote at their Campus Council elections.
 Campaigning and elections will take place during the first weeks of term.
-To stand for election email SU@tmc.ac.uk

-Three times a year, the college runs an easy-to-use ‘My Voice’ survey so we can hear your views.
+Three times a year, the college runs a cross college student survey so we can hear your views.
 Once launched, you can find the survey on your MyDay page.
-Completing the survey helps issues relating to your college experience such as your induction, Programme of Study, Teaching and Learning and facilities around campus.
+Completing the survey helps the college to understand what is working well and where we need to improve the student experience, such as your induction, Programme of Study, Teaching and Learning and facilities around campus.

 My Voice helps organise events that take place throughout the year, such as The Manchester College Student Rep training events and the Student Excellence Awards.
 Being part of the Student Union means you can take part in the organisation of these events.